yuka-with-data/Spotify-MultiPage-Streamlit/README.md

 ## About

 Music dataGalax is developed by yuka_with_data, a music data lover.
-Our goal is to make music data analysis accessible and engaging for everyone.
+The goal is to make music data analysis accessible and engaging for everyone.

 ## Contact

-Have questions, feedback, or want to collaborate?
-Contact us at [your_email@example.com](mailto:your_email@example.com).
+Have questions, report bugs or want to collaborate?
+Send a message at [Bluesky](mailto:your_email@example.com).

 ## Acknowledgments